How-to

 Before continuing to the next step, we need to verify that these files are present in the repository.
 Clicking the Validate button will perform a check, and you can continue to choose where to deploy your application, once everything is correctly setup in your Git repo.

-4. Select a cluster
+4. Select a Cluster

 The next step is choosing the Kubernetes cluster where your application will deploy.
 There are two options you can select to run your container app: